 Your network is one of the most valuable resources when searching for a new job.
 Reach out to past colleagues on LinkedIn or other platforms, and any recruiters you’ve had contact with in the past.

 If you’re in any local networking groups, such as a women’s networking group or alumni organization, reconnect with them and see what events are happening near you or virtually.
-Online groups, such as career-focused communities on social media, can also be helpful when building a professional network.
+Online groups, like those on Slack, Fishbowl, and Handshake, can also be helpful when building a professional network.
+Type into Google your job title and the words “Slack groups” to find relevant groups for you.

 Really Think About Where You Want to Go From Here